 Who is eligible to contribute to the Liberty Health Savings Account (HSA)?

-To be eligible for the HSA, employees must be enrolled in Liberty's CDHP Option 1 or 2 and meet the following requirements, as defined by the IRS:
+To be eligible for the HSA, an employee must be enrolled in Liberty's CDHP Option 1 or 2 and meet the following requirements, as defined by the IRS.
+The employee:

 - Cannot have a flexible spending account (FSA) or be covered under a flexible spending account.